-(10) Algeria still under consideration.
-Under the previous DAPP, Algeria was a pilot country with a budget of DKK 28 million.
-Three Danish partners started preparatory activities in Algeria in support of human rights, free media, and labour unions most of which were put on hold due to COVID-19.
-Resumption of some of these activities as well as options for expansion of activities under the Youth Employment Programme to Algeria will be decided during the inception phase.
+(11) Algeria still under consideration.
+Under the previous DAPP, Algeria was a pilot country with a budget of DKK 28 million) Three Danish partners have started preparatory activities in Algeria now on hold due to COVID-19.
+Continuation of these activities will be considered and a decision to continue or not will be taken by the end of the six-month inception phase (31 December 2022).

-2.5 Danish engagements in the region
+2.5 Danish engagements in the regions

-Denmark engages in the MENA region through several different modalities, aimed at supporting Danish policy objectives.
+Denmark engages in the MENA region through a number of different modalities, aimed at supporting Danish policy objectives.
 Although not directly linked to these, DAPP will contribute to furthering Danish efforts where it makes sense and is practicable to do so.

-Within the area of migration/ border security and humanitarian assistance, Denmark is a key contributor to the Multi Trust Fund for Migration and provides support to the International Labour Organisation's regional project on modernising apprenticeships, development of skills for green transitions, and addressing challenges linked to migration in Africa, which includes Morocco.
-In the area of border support, Denmark funds activities on integrated border management in the southern region of Tunisia (DKK 26 million) to establish a training centre and provide education material and plans for Tunisian border authorities.
-The Multi-donor European Regional Development and Protection Programme, to which Denmark is a key contributor and which includes Jordan (DKK 215 million), comprises support to i) livelihoods, ii) protection, and iii) research and advocacy.
-Priorities for selection of partnerships are the engagement principles of the humanitarian-development nexus, innovation, and localisation.
-The Global Concessional Financing Facility receives DKK 70 million (until 2023) to improve social service delivery, economic opportunities, and improved access to and quality of infrastructure for host and refugee populations in Jordan.
-Strengthening of the Jordanian health services through DKK 60 million (until 2023) to the Joint Health Fund for Refugees aims to improve capacity to deliver primary and secondary health services as well as increase the utilisation of services by Syrian refugees.
-The EU Regional Trust Fund in Response to the Syrian Crisis (the Madad Fund, in Jordan) receives DKK 100 million (until end 2021) to support a range of activities targeting Syrian refugees and vulnerable host communities.
-Finally, Denmark has been implementing the Better Work Programme (2018-2022, DKK 20 million) in a number of countries, including Jordan, which focuses on ensuring inclusive, sustainable growth, youth empowerment, and gender equality through improvements in working conditions in factories, business competitiveness, active and effectively functioning worker-management committees, and a stronger representation of women in social dialogue.
-This programme is set to end in 2022.
+Within the area of migration/ border security and humanitarian assistance.
+Denmark is a key contributor to the Multi Trust Fund for Migration and provides support to the International Labour Organization's regional project on modernizing apprenticeships, development of skills for green transitions and addressing challenges linked to migration in Africa, which includes Morocco.
+In the area of border support, Denmark funds activities on integrated border management in the southern region of Tunisia (DKK 26 million) to establish a training center and provide education material and plans for Tunisian border authorities.
+The Multi-donor European Regional Development and Protection Programme, to which Denmark is a key contributor and which includes Jordan (DKK 215 million24), comprises support to 1) livelihoods, 2) protection, 3) research and advocacy.
+Priorities for selection of partnerships are the engagement principles of humanitarian-development nexus, innovation and localization.
+The Global Concessional Financing Facility receives DKK 70 million (until 2023) to improve social service delivery, economic opportunities and improved access to and quality of infrastructure for host and refugee populations in Jordan.
+Strengthening of the Jordanian health services through DKK 60 million (until 2023) to the Joint Health Fund for Refugees aims to improve capacity to deliver primary and secondary health services as well as increase the utilization of services by Syrian refugees.
+Finally, the EU Regional Trust Fund in Response to the Syrian Crisis (the Madad Fund, in Jordan) receives DKK 100 million (until end 2021) to support a range of activities targeting Syrian refugees and vulnerable host communities.

-Within the areas of green growth, renewable energy and environment, Denmark provides support to development projects in North Africa (DKK 200 million) to further strengthen Danish engagement in the region.
+Within the area of green growth, renewable energy and environment, Denmark provides support to development projects in North Africa (DKK 200 million) to further strengthen Danish engagement in the region.
 Commencing in 2021, support will focus on enhancing the COVID-19 response, strengthening green growth initiatives, and climate change mitigation.
 There is an obvious scope for cooperation with DAPP on green growth and job creation.
 In Egypt, the 'Partnering with Denmark' initiative includes Strategic Sector Cooperation on renewable energy and involvement of the Danish Energy Authority.
 In Morocco, there is Strategic Sector Cooperation on reliable data sources to facilitate transparent and knowledge-based decisions between Statistics Denmark and the Moroccan statistics institution, HCP (DKK 9.5 million).
-Also in Morocco, a one-year inception project is currently underway under the Strategic Sector Cooperation to assess assistance in the area of water governance and water management as well as water and waste water services.
-Denmark also supports UN agencies and strategic NGO partners in Jordan, including UNFPA's engagement in the region through the regional office in Amman.
+Also in Morocco, a one-year inception project is currently underway under the Strategic Sector Cooperation to assess assistance to Morocco in the area of water governance and water management as well as water and wastewater services.
+Denmark also supports UN agencies and strategic NGO partners in Jordan, including UNFPAs engagement in the region through the regional office in Amman.